hasanmoudud/geocompr/main.md

 There are two main types of map aesthetics: those that change with the data and those that are constant.
 Unlike **ggplot2** which uses the helper function `aes()` to represent the former, **tmap** layer functions accept aesthetic arguments that are either constant values *or* variable fields.
-The most commonly used aesthetics for fill and border layers include color, transparency, line width and line type, (set with `col`, `alpha`, `lwd`, and `lty` arguments respectively).
+The most commonly used aesthetics for fill and border layers include color, transparency, line width and line type, set with `col`, `alpha`, `lwd`, and `lty` arguments respectively.
 The impact of setting these with fixed values is illustrated in Figure \@ref(fig:tmstatic).